Praveensiddapur/idc-reva/README.md

-this is our IDC club Websitee REVA UNiversity
+This is our IDC club Websitee REVA UNiversity